alejimgon/Protists_Survival/README.md

    ```

 2. **Select a Supergroup:**
-   Use your mouse to select a eukaryotic supergroup (currently, only Metamonada is playable).
+   Use your mouse to select a eukaryotic supergroup (currently, only *Giardia intestinalis*, *Giardia muris* and *Spironucleus salmonicida* in Metamonada is playable).

 3. **Pick Your Protist:**
    Hover over and click on a protist to see its info and select it as your avatar.